RyanGaudion/Verses-Node/REPORT.md

 My application provides a way to keep track of your progress through the Bible and also provides statistics on your reading habits in order to assist you in reading the entire Bible.

 # System Overview
 This application is built with an MVC (Model, View, Controller) architecture, using Node.js for the backend, connecting to a MongoDB database while using EJS, Tailwind CSS & AlpineJS for the views.
+The reason for using Node.js alongside Express.js is its ability to run JavaScript as the server-side rather than in the frontend browser.
+The Node.JS stack allows quick iterations and fast development due to the fact it uses JavaScript which is an interpreted language.
+This allows me to change code and quickly see its effect without having to wait for the code to compile.

+The reason I chose the MVC architecture for the application is due to the fact it is a well proven architecture that has been used for thousands of production applications.
+It provides easier maintainability and expansion of the codebase through the loose coupling between the Models, Views & Controllers.

 The reason for using a non-relational database like MongoDB was due to the read & write simplicity it provides as well as the performance benefits too `(5)` One downside of non-relational & NoSQL databases is data integrity however this application does not require high data consistency making MongoDB a perfect choice.